FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 The message extension is appended to the Xpath location of the ISO 20022 message listed in the table.

+If the response does not contain any beneficiary information or customership information (start and possible end date of customership), FIN013 submessage is marked with status code NFOU in the response message, see [use of ReturnIndicator1](#return-indicator1).

 |Name|In use|[min..max]|Type|Description|Appended to message|XPath|
 |:---|:---|:---|:---|:---|:---|:---|
 |InformationResponseFIN013| | | | |[auth.002](#InformationRequestResponseV01)|/Document/InfReqRspn/RtrInd/InvstgtnRslt/Rslt|